 We must introduce authentication, serialization and tracking at unit level while maintaining immutable records and maintaining data privacy among trade partners.

 - Only authorized manufacturers can commission serial numbers on blockchains, this will reduce the possibility of counterfeits to enter the supply chain.

-- There can be only one instance of a serial number in the entire supply chain, in case of a mis-match, counterfeit detection will take place within seconds.
+- There can be only one instance of a serial number in the entire supply chain, in case of a mismatch, counterfeit detection will take place within seconds.

-- Rapid drug recalls would be possible.
+- Rapid drug recalls in case of emergencies will be possible.

 This blockchain based network can be used by companies as a service.